 Current Economic Trends

-Current economic trends from 15 to 19 March 2021: electricity consumption, electricity consumption by consumption group, traffic of electronically tolled vehicles, labour market and other charts
+Current economic trends from 19 to 23 April 2021: fiscal verification of invoices, registered unemployment, economic sentiment, traffic of electronically tolled vehicles and other charts

-The decline in the number of registered unemployed persons strengthened somewhat further in the first half of March.
-With intervention measures still in place, December's and January’s growth did not deviate significantly from seasonal increases in the same period of previous years.
-At the end of January, it came to a halt, and in February, a seasonal fall in unemployment was already observed, which then strengthened somewhat in March.
-On 18 March, 83,940 persons were unemployed according to ESS unofficial (daily) data, which is 4.7% less than at the end of February and around 8% more than in the same period last year.
+In April, the number of registered unemployed continued to decline.
+Following the increases in the number of unemployed in December and January, which, due to the retention of intervention measures, did not differ much from seasonal increases in the same period of previous years, the number of unemployed dropped seasonally adjusted from February to April.
+On 22 April, 79,835 persons were unemployed according to ESS unofficial (daily) data, which is 3.4% less than at the end of March and around 10% less than in the same period last year.

 Economic sentiment improved somewhat further in April.
 With the announced relaxation of some containment measures and the re-opening of public life in the middle of the month, confidence improved particularly in trade and, partly, service activities.
 Confidence in construction has also been rising for several months, reaching the highest level in the last two years.
 Confidence in the export-part of the economy did not change much in April and remained higher than before the epidemic.
 Consumer confidence deteriorated further and remained very low.